 - Have enough sleep.

-- Have regular sleep patterns.
+- Have regular sleep schedules and patterns.

 - Are relaxed and comfortable when going to bed.